unknown10102024/MS-Defender/README.md

     - C_time:    Created time of the target file
     - T_inject:  Signature injection timestamp
   - How_inject
-    - N_proc:    Last process executed the target file
+    - N_proc: The last process executed the target file
   - When_det_del
     - T_det_del: Timestamp of the target file was detected and deleted
   - Used_artifacts